 Golden hour at Russian Ridge Preserve is unlike anything else.
 Near Portola Valley, this preserve has extensive mountain views of the San Francisco Bay Area.
 In the spring, there is a vibrant display of wildflowers that provides a colorful palette for photos.

 Bursting with flowers all around, Gamble Garden is a 2.5-acre property with several formal gardens, including a rose area and a cutting garden.
 The white gazebo is the perfect backdrop for photos, especially when it’s adorned with vines.
 The garden is open during daylight hours, and admission is free, though donations are encouraged.
 You can find more information in their photography guidelines.

 Ready to start planning your wedding?
 Please take advantage of our free event planning services to help you select the perfect wedding venue, photographer, florist, and more!
 For inspiration, please check out our favorite 10 unique wedding venues.

-See all that San Mateo County/Silicon Valley has to offer!
+See all that The San Francisco Peninsula has to offer!
 Order a Visitor Guide today and start planning your trip!